·

 The dataset spans January 2008 through early 2026.
 Nearly two decades.

 The raw input: 6,373,158 individual 1-minute OHLC bars from 77 individual ES futures contract files, each quarterly contract stitched into one continuous series using a volume-based roll detection methodology.
-The framework was also validated against 5-minute data going back to 2008 — a second, independent dataset requiring its own pipeline and its own verification layer.
+We also validated the framework against 5-minute data going back to 2008 — a second, independent dataset requiring its own pipeline and its own verification layer.

 Two timeframes.
 One unbroken dataset.
 18 years of raw market data with no cherry-picked starting or ending point.